 But your mental health is also another important factor to maintain and improve.

 I know that for me I actually had to modify my deadlift workout last week because the weight was not moving as great as I wanted it to move.

-Last week, I wanted to do a 335lbs deficit deadlift, with a full reset after each rep.
+In 2019, I had to do a 335lbs deficit deadlift, with a full reset after each rep.

 In my first set, I was at my third rep when I called it quits.